Collider (Cartel album)

 Collider is the fourth studio album by American rock band Cartel.
 In 2008 Cartel left Epic to sign with Wind-Up.
 Following this the group released Cycles (2009).
 Bassist Jeff Lett left to focus on school, and the band parted ways with Wind-Up.
 In October 2011 the group self-released In Stereo.
 The band called the idea of self-releasing music as "experiment[al]".
 Following a tour with Set Your Goals in March and April 2012 the group started writing new material.
 In August, the band started recording, and they finished in January 2013.
 The album was produced by vocalist Will Pugh and guitarist Joseph Pepper.
 After making a few songs available for streaming, the album was self-released on March 26, 2013.
 It charted at number 141 on the Billboard 200 chart.
 To support the album, the band toured the U.S. and the UK alongside New Found Glory, State Champs, Kids in Glass Houses and Mayday Parade.

+This was the band's last album with drummer Kevin Sanders before he departed from the group in 2025.